GSA/search-gov-website/_get-started/account.md

 <img src="{{ site.url }}/assets/img/site/login_gov-add-email.png" width="500px" alt="Screenshot of Login.gov account page showing where to find the 'Add email' button" title="Add another email in Login.gov">

-## Forgot Your Password? {#forgot-password}
+## Reset your password {#forgot-password}

-All passwords are now managed through Login.gov, so please use their password reset process at [https://secure.login.gov/manage/password](https://secure.login.gov/manage/password).
+All passwords are managed through Login.gov.
+Follow the tips on how to [reset your password on Login.gov](https://login.gov/help/trouble-signing-in/overview/)].